amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 * a dip over the christmas and new year period in 2017 (interestingly 2016 had barely noticeable effect)

 <br>
-&emsp;&emsp;Before continuing here, I opened another file in the editor (pipeline.R)  and start thinking about the pipeline.
+&emsp;&emsp;Before continuing here, I opened another file in the editor (pipeline.R) and started thinking about the pipeline.
 Building processes as we go along is the best way to make sure it is documented and ideas are not forgotten or lost.

 Start the pipeline with a simple flow:
-> Initialize >> Read data >> ...
+> Initialize >> Read data >> Data wrangling >> ...

 &emsp;&emsp;As we understand the data in EDA (exploratory data analysis), we can update this file either with code or just with simple comments.